 After we’ve placed the bone graft into the socket, we cover it with a special collagen membrane.
 In addition to protecting the socket and the newly placed graft, this special membrane dissolves and “nourishes” the bone graft, encouraging it to regenerate more quickly and solidly.

 While bone grafting isn’t a new surgical procedure, socket protection is.
-For many years, mainstream dentists and oral surgeons felt it was an unnecessary procedure.
+For many years, mainstream oral surgeons felt it was an unnecessary procedure.
 Now that we have years of evidence and data behind us, the current industry consensus, “[supports] ridge preservation techniques as a whole.
 Multiple studies demonstrated less ridge resorption occurring when alveolar ridge preservation procedures were used versus the placement of no graft material in fresh alveolar sockets.”

 Even those planning to get a bridge and/or dentures to replace their extracted teeth – rather than implants – benefit from socket preservation because it improves jaw health and structure as a whole – regardless of future implants or topical solutions.
 Either way, this specialized type of bone graft supports the integrity of your jaw and existing teeth as a whole.